retrotravelbug/tightropetool/adolescent tightrope.md

 -	Future goals and aspirations
 -	Protective foundations – times of success and exceptions to harm that keep the foundation under the tightrope stable
 -	Muddy Path – experiences in the past that makes things more wobbly now
+-	Balancing Strengths – individual strengths to help manage the situation
 -	Steps up  – current worries or complicating factors making the risk (ladder) higher
--	Balancing Strengths – individual strengths to help manage the situation
 -	Safety Net – those who support and help now
 -	Steps Down – actions needed / planning for future goals and safe ground

+# [Download here]

 ## Evidence based direct work tool
-The [toolkit] is available to download and includes the following:
+The toolkit is drawn from research on adolescent risks (youth offending,:
 -	an introduction to the analogy and how it can be applied within risk assessments
 -	background to the development, use in practice and testimonials from practitioners and young people during the pilot
 - outlines the specialist fields that overlap to support a holistic model for adolescents and provides a summary of the interviewing methods and practice models that are compatible with the tight rope